 Current efforts to describe benthic changes in relation to climate change and its effects are widely scattered across UK waters.
 There is detailed time-series information available for site-specific areas.
-Whilst these efforts have merit on their own right, it is also clear that these temporal data-point sources only provide assessments over small areas therefore their relevance to the wider picture is unclear.
-Documented changes in the North Sea ecosystem that occurred from the late 70s may have been influenced by warming sea surface temperature.
+These dedicated efforts have merit in their own right, but it is also clear that these temporal datapoint sources only provide assessments over small areas therefore their relevance over larger scales still remains unclear.
+Documented changes in the North Sea ecosystem that occurred from the late 70s may have been influenced by warming sea-surface temperature.
 Those changes were recorded mainly in the plankton but there are clear links to the benthic communities.
-Research has found evidence that the benthic community structure in the western North Sea (north east coast of England) and the eastern North Sea (Skagerrak) displayed a transition in the late 70s (Edwards et al., 2002).
-Similarly, there was also a transition between the 70s and 80s in the holoplanktonic fraction of the zooplankton community from the western and eastern North Sea (Austen et al., 1991; Evans & Edwards, 1993).
-These observations concord well with an increase in planktonic biomass and extent of the plankton periods (mainly flagellates) in the German Bight (Radach, 1990).
+Research has found changes in the benthic community structure in the western North Sea (north east coast of England), and the eastern North Sea (Skagerrak) displayed a transition in the late 70s (Edwards et al., 2002).
+Similarly, there was also a transition between the 70s and 80s in the holoplanktonic fraction of the zooplankton community from the western and eastern North Sea (Austen, 1990, Evans and Edwards, 1993).
+These observations are in agreement with an increase in planktonic biomass and extent of the plankton periods (mainly flagellates) in the German Bight (Radach, 1990).
 Furthermore, climate-focused research in pelagic ecosystems in the North Sea (Kirby et al., 2007, 2008, 2009) has provided clear links to the benthic systems when climate change is the common cause of these effects.
 Long-term analysis of the North Sea pelagic system has identified yearly variations in larval abundance of the benthic phyla Echinodermata, Arthropoda and Mollusca in relation to sea surface temperature (SST).
-Furthermore, the larvae of benthic echinoderms and decapod crustaceans have shown an increase since the mid 1980s that accords with the rise in SST in the North Sea, while bivalve larvae have decreased (Kirby et al., 2008).
+Furthermore, the larvae of benthic echinoderms and decapod crustaceans have shown an increase since the mid 1980s that accords with the rise in SST in the North Sea, while bivalve larvae have decreased (Kirby et al., 2008; Alvarez-Fernandez et al., 2012).

 Overall, it is clear that uniform benthic monitoring and assessment is needed to characterise species distributions and responses in relation to climate change in UK waters.
-Current UK efforts to document status and change of benthic assemblages have prompted research scientists to collaborate on a number of initiatives (e.g. MECN, MCCIP).
+Current UK efforts to document status and change of benthic assemblages have prompted research scientists to collaborate on a number of initiatives (e.g. MECN, MCCIP) (e.g. Spencer et al., 2011, 2012).
 As well of gathering information, the storage of data is also being facilitated by initiatives such as (MEDIN) and the UK National Biodiversity Network.
-In addition to these clear initiatives, there is also important to acknowledge the value of observations collected by naturalists.
+In addition to these clear initiatives, it is also important to acknowledge the value of observations collected by naturalists, excellent examples of biological information collected by anglers, divers and also fishermen can help us to distinguish overall ecological changes at localised areas.
 The value of these opportunistic observations can help as initial evidence for future assessments in relation to species distributions and responses for climate change investigations.
-Internationally, the International Council for Exploration of the Sea (ICES) via the North Sea Benthos Project and Study Group on Climate related benthic processes in the North Sea are proving a fora for scientists to conduct benthic communities assessments over larger spatial scales than those typically achievable by national initiatives alone and are, thus, vital for understanding responses to change in multi-nation bounded waters such as the North Sea.
+Internationally, the International Council for Exploration of the Sea (ICES) via the North Sea Benthos Project and Study Group on Climate Related Benthic Processes in the North Sea are providing a forum for scientists to conduct benthic communities assessments over larger spatial scales than those typically achievable by national initiatives alone and are, thus, vital for understanding responses to change in multi-nation bounded waters such as the North Sea.